Thor Broadcast Logo

 Features

-• Dual HD or SD channels in compact encoder modulator form factor
+• Dual HD or SD channels in a compact encoder-modulator form factor

-• Supports both MPEG-2 or H.264 video encoding codecs
+• Supports both MPEG-2 and H.264 video encoding codecs

-• Supports Dolby AC/3 audio passthrough up 7.1 channels
+• Supports Dolby AC/3 audio passthrough up to 7.1 channels

 • Supports IPTV output in UDP format for unicast or multicast